 Most major Australian banks and credit unions offer regular savings accounts as part of their product suite, so it’s worth comparing your account options to see what’s available.

-For example, Bankwest offers its Regular Saver Account with a maximum variable interest rate of p.a.
-In order to access that rate, you must:
+For example, Bankwest offers its Regular Saver Account with a maximum variable interest rate of In order to access that rate, you must:

 - Not make any withdrawals each month

 - Deposit at least $ each month

 - Link your account to an eligible Bankwest account

 - Make an opening deposit no greater than

 If these conditions aren’t met, the interest rate drops to 0%.